-Tillage is traditionally done to prepare a seed bed for planting or mechanical weed control.
-It can also be used to manage soil moisture/ temperature through the manipulation of residue cover.
-Tillage is also used to incorporate inputs such as soil-activated, pre-emergence herbicides and broadcast nutrient applications.
+Traditionally, tillage was done to prepare a seedbed or mechanical weed control.
+Tillage is also be used to manage soil moisture/ temperature by manipulation of residue cover.
+Tillage will incorporate inputs such as soil-activated, pre-emergence herbicides, and broadcast nutrient applications.
 Tillage happens in association with the planting of annual or perennial seeded crops or transplants.

 Tillage intensity to maintain target residue cover encompasses a range of practices.
-Tillage tools can be set to vary in intensity of soil disturbance to maintain a targeted amount of crop residue on the soil surface.
-The target is generally an afterplanting residue cover of 30 percent.
+An individual tillage tool operated at various speeds and depths will impact the intensity of soil disturbance and hold a targeted amount of crop residue on the soil surface.
+The target is generally an after-planting residue cover of 30 percent.
 The purpose of the practices is to reduce in-field sheet and rill erosion.
-Higher covers of 80 percent might be recommended for surface application of manure or fertilizer.
-Tillage practices generally fall into three main categories based on how much crop residue is maintained on the soil surface: conservation
+Higher covers of 80 percent are recommended when the surface application of manure or fertilizer is planned.
+Based on how much crop residue is left on the soil surface, tillage practices generally fall into three main categories: conservation tillage, reduced tillage, or conventional tillage.

-Conservation tillage encompasses a range of tillage types that leaves 30 percent residue cover on the field.
-Photographic examples are provided for corn and soybean fields.
+Conservation tillage encompasses a range of tillage types based on the amount of residue cover on the field.
+Examples are provided for corn and soybean fields.

 Tillage Type Definitions